 And so we embarked on a project to recreate the museum, with entirely new displays.
 We took inspiration from the wonderful collections which we have inherited, and we have used them to tell new stories which we hope will appeal to young and old alike, and all the communities of Wimbledon and Merton.
 At the same time we have created a beautiful new space for activities and local events.

 The new museum has been designed by Philip Simpson of Philip Simpson Design, the designers on the Whitehall Historic House project, and at All Saints Church in Kingston.
 He also works regularly for the British Museum.

 Our Project Lead was Jane Allen who was in charge of heritage at Sutton Council.
 She was responsible for the stunning Whitehall Historic House project in Cheam, and the creation of the Honeywood Museum in Carshalton.
 Having very recently retired, she took on this role as a volunteer.

-Our Project Manager is Jason Lowe of Conservation Plus, a firm of specialist heritage project managers, whose recent work includes the visitor centres at the Weald and Downland Open Air Museum, and The Jewish Cemetery in Willesden, as well as new exhibition and display spaces in the crypt at Rochester Cathedral
+Our Project Manager was Jason Lowe of Conservation Plus, a firm of specialist heritage project managers, whose recent work includes the visitor centres at the Weald and Downland Open Air Museum, and The Jewish Cemetery in Willesden, as well as new exhibition and display spaces in the crypt at Rochester Cathedral

 We are so grateful for all the generous grants and donations we have received.
-Fundraising will continue to meet all the running costs of the Museum once it reopens, and to fund special features of the new displays, including, we hope, a film about the history of the museum.
-We will be maintaining our long and honourable tradition of Free Entry, and of course the Museum continues to be run entirely by Volunteers .
+Fundraising will continue to meet all the running costs of the museum once it reopens, and to fund special features of the new displays, including, we hope, a film about the history of the museum.
+We will be maintaining our long and honourable tradition of free entry, and of course the museum continues to be run entirely by volunteers.